 Erik leads and coordinates the TOPIOS project.
 He is an expert in Lagrangian Ocean Analysis.

-Philippe improves and optimises the Parcels code used in TOPIOS to simulate plastic transport.
+Christian develops and improves the Parcels code used in TOPIOS to simulate plastic transport.

 Cleo investigates how plastic litter ends up on beaches.